 What is a will?
 A will, sometimes called a "last will and testament," is a document that states your final wishes, including how you want to distribute your property.
 It is read by a county probate court after your death, and the court makes sure that your final wishes are carried out.

 Most people use a will to leave instructions about what should happen to their property after they die.
 What else is in a will?
 You can also use a will to:

 Learn more about why it's important to have a will.

 You shouldn't try to use a will to:

 To learn more, read What a Will Won't Do.
 If you want to do any of these things, get help from a lawyer.

 There are very few legal requirements for wills.
 To make a will in any U.S. state, you must:

-And a good will making template will help you know when you should see a lawyer for help writing your will.
+And a good will-making product will help you know when you should see a lawyer for help with writing your will.
 For example, you should talk to a lawyer if you:

 If you prefer to create a will using the guidance of a book, try The Quick & Legal Will Book, by Denis Clifford (Nolo).